akiraTao/Distributed-Chat-Service/README.md

 The service provided both script mode and manual mode.
 In script mode, running replica.py will spawn 2F+1 subprocesses representing 2F+1 replicas internally.
-In manual mode, executing one script will spaen 1 replica process, so one should manually spawn 2F+1 replicas in 2F+1 terminals for simulation.
+In manual mode, executing one script will spawn 1 replica process, so one should manually spawn 2F+1 replicas in 2F+1 terminals for simulation.